The ladybosses behind the whole operation. Hustle, hustle.

 development Relations director

 Emilyn rejoined the Zawadisha team in September 2017 and lives in Kericho, Kenya.
-She manages donor relations, grant and repayment reporting, and fundraising.
+She manages donor relations, social media, grant and repayment reporting, and fundraising.

 Likes: eating, traveling, running, and local market shopping